tilok369/echocoders-fluentemail/README.md

 ```

 ## EchoCoders.Notification.FluentEmail.DependencyInjection
 There is a supplementary package which covers dependency injection in .NET Core framework.
-To inject the depdency we need to call following methods:
+To inject the dependency we need to call following methods:

 ```
 services.AddFluentAzureEmailService(new AzureMailSettings("your_connection_string"));